-Thank you everyone for joining the Industrial Defender webinar which focuses on how Industrial Defender is enhancing the end user experience with its Microsoft Power BI ASM templates.
-In release 7.0 of ASM, Industrial Defender introduced its custom reporting module.
+Thank you everyone for joining the Industrial Defender webinar which focuses on how Industrial Defender is enhancing the end user experience with its Microsoft Power BI Industrial Defender templates.
+In release 7.0, Industrial Defender introduced its custom reporting module.
 The module enabled the creation of modified reports to meet the specific needs of individual security and compliance customers and provide flexibility to the end user to develop and modify reports as they saw fit.
-In addition to the ability to customize reports, the ASM custom reporting module also enabled the integration of the ASM to 3rd party service desk and SOAR applications and tools via the Industrial Defender ASM API.
+In addition to the ability to customize reports, the custom reporting module also enabled the integration of Industrial Defender to 3rd party service desk and SOAR applications and tools via the Industrial Defender API.

 By now, I’m sure you know that I’m George Kalavantis and that I head up the operations group at Industrial Defender.
 With me is Peter Lund, our well-known Director of Product Management.
 Peter will be taking you through our new Microsoft Power BI templates which focus on vulnerabilities, security events, compliance, asset insights, removable media and authentication.
 Take it away Peter.

 Thanks George.
 We had met with many of our customers and they had asked how they can get more enterprise visibility to this great compliance and security data set.
 Once we had built the custom reporting views, we found it pretty easy to get things into Splunk, like you have seen in the previous videos.
 Now we can do the same thing with Power BI.